 “Some people think plant-based diet, whole foods diet is extreme.
 Half a million people a year will have their chests opened up and a vein taken from their leg and sewn onto their coronary artery.
 Some people would call that extreme. —Dr. Caldwell Esselstyn

 Prevention is always the best medicine.
 South Strand Cardiology strongly endorses focusing on your heart health to stop or decrease the chance of developing a heart condition in the first place, or to stop existing heart disease from becoming worse.
 Your individual treatment plan will depend on how severe your condition is, your symptoms, as well as your age and overall level of health.
-If you are concerned about your heart health and want to learn more about making lifestyle changes that can really make a difference, contact us to schedule an appointment today.
+If you are concerned about your heart health and want to learn more about making lifestyle changes that can really make a difference, contact us today.